joostlek/lingo-web/README.md

 2. Clone this repo with `git clone https://github.com/joostlek/lingo-web`.
 3. Run `yarn` to download all dependencies.
 4. Run `yarn serve` to start the application.

+The project can also be run through Docker.
+The github package repository stores the image.
+You can find it [here](https://github.com/joostlek/lingo-web/packages/267853).